-Servers and/or clients are often located on intranets and hide their true IP address to others.
+Servers or clients are often located on intranets and hide their true IP address from other computers.
 HTTP requests then go through proxies to cross this network barrier.
 Not all proxies are HTTP proxies.
 The SOCKS protocol, for example, operates at a lower level.
-Others, like ftp, can be handled by these proxies.
+Other protocols, like ftp, can be handled by these proxies.

 Using HTTP cookies allows you to link requests with the state of the server.
 This creates sessions, despite basic HTTP being a state-less protocol.
 This is useful not only for e-commerce shopping baskets, but also for any site allowing user configuration of the output.

-When the client wants to communicate with a server, either being the final server or an intermediate proxy, it performs the following steps:
+When a client wants to communicate with a server, either the final server or an intermediate proxy, it performs the following steps:

-- Open a TCP connection: The TCP connection will be used to send a request, or several, and receive an answer.
+- Open a TCP connection: The TCP connection is used to send a request, or several, and receive an answer.
 The client may open a new connection, reuse an existing connection, or open several TCP connections to the servers.

 GET / HTTP/1.1 Host: developer.mozilla.org Accept-Language: fr

-- Read the response sent by the server:
+- Read the response sent by the server, such as:

 HTTP/1.1 200 OK Date: Sat, 09 Oct 2010 14:28:02 GMT Server: Apache Last-Modified: Tue, 01 Dec 2009 20:18:22 GMT ETag: "51142bc1-7449-479b075b2891b" Accept-Ranges: bytes Content-Length: 29769 Content-Type: text/html <!DOCTYPE html... (here comes the 29769 bytes of the requested web page)

 - Close or reuse the connection for further requests.